 This study presented both a contextual and methodological gap.
 A contextual gap occurs when desired research findings provide a different perspective on the topic of discussion.
 For instance, Grant (2016) examined the impact of Information Security policies on the effectiveness of KM practices in the financial services sector.
 The research employed a quantitative approach, using a survey distributed to employees in various financial institutions.
 Data were analyzed using structural equation modeling (SEM) to understand the relationships between IS policies, KM practices, and organizational performance.
 The study found a positive correlation between well-defined IS policies and the effectiveness of KM practices.
 Institutions with stringent IS measures reported higher levels of trust and knowledge sharing among employees.
 Conversely, inadequate IS policies led to reduced knowledge sharing and increased risk of data breaches.
-Grant recommended that financial institutions develop comprehensive IS policies that align with their KM strategies.
-The study also suggested regular audits and updates of IS policies to keep pace with evolving cyber threats.
+Grant recommended that financial institutions develop comprehensive IS policies to keep pace with evolving cyber threats.
 On the other hand, the current study focused on information security and knowledge management.

-Secondly, a methodological gap also presents itself, for instance, Grant (2016) in examining the impact of Information Security policies on the effectiveness of KM practices in the financial services sector-employed a quantitative approach, using a survey distributed to employees in various financial institutions.
+Secondly, a methodological gap also presents itself, for instance, Grant (2016) in examining the impact of Information Security policies on the effectiveness of KM practices in the financial services sectoremployed a quantitative approach, using a survey distributed to employees in various financial institutions.
 Data were analyzed using structural equation modeling (SEM) to understand the relationships between IS policies, KM practices, and organizational performance.
 Whereas, the current study adopted a desktop research method.